Introduction to Research in Security & Privacy

 Report Instruction

 You should write your final report as you would write a research paper.
-Your report should be at most 8 pages, including figures and tables, but excluding references.
+Your report should be at least 6 pages and at most 8 pages, including figures and tables, but excluding references, ethical, open-science and use of AI statements.
 Be sure to highlight your work’s limitations honestly and discuss when your results did not meet your expectations/hypothesis.
 Try to explain why this happens.
 I expect some of the reports you submit to be suitable to be turned into conference submissions.
 I am more than happy to work with you to make it happen.
 You MUST include a link to the software artifact(s) backing your paper.

 Final Presentation